About this course

 Pre-requisites

-One university-level course in neuroscience or psychology.
+One course in neuroscience or psychology at university level.

 Faculty